zainkhalid08/reminders/readme.md

-	*play the video of on time click from that time on youtube vieo see if tags are repopulated make keywords as post tags and make it an automatic process, no need to waste time on it. make a command that will clean unused tags... every 6 months // coz if i add a tag to a post(it is created) and then i detach it (it statys in tags table...) have to test if i update even a single thing is it unpublished... or if i change nothing and just update THEN... decide on use of can middleware with policies...
+	*play the video of on time click from that time on youtube vieo see if tags are repopulated make keywords as post tags and make it an automatic process, no need to waste time on it. make a command that will clean unused tags... every 6 months // coz if i add a tag to a post(it is created) and then i detach it (it statys in tags table...)...cron job have to test if i update even a single thing is it unpublished... or if i change nothing and just update THEN... decide on use of can middleware with policies...
 *roles